-Feel like scoffing a whole jar of gherkins at 3am?
-You’re not alone, pregnant women can get all sorts of weird and wonderful pregnancy cravings.
+Feel like scoffing a whole jar of gherkins or even eating soil?
+You're not alone, pregnant women can get all sorts of weird and wonderful pregnancy cravings.

 Unusual pregnancy cravings are a typical pregnancy symptom, but many experts believe we get these pregnancy cravings for odd tastes and smells because we’re lacking, or trying to build up, particular vitamins and nutrients in our blood in order to keep the baby safe in the womb.

 We’ve taken a look at the top pregnancy cravings women can’t get enough of and the reasons behind them.